3lpsy/FactionDocs/docs/development/dotnet/README.md

 # .NET Faction Language Standard
-.NET modules leverage the [Faction.Modules.Dotnet.Common]() library to help make developing easier.
+.NET modules leverage the [Faction.Modules.Dotnet.Common](https://github.com/FactionC2/Faction.Modules.Dotnet.Common) library to help make developing easier.
 This library provides objects to inhereit and edit for your needs.

-## Implementation Notes
+Some general notes on building a Faction .NET module:
-* Modules main entry point should be a part of the `Faction.Modules.Dotnet` namespace
+* Modules main entry point should be in the `Faction.Modules.Dotnet` namespace
-* Modules must implement a `GetCommands` or `GetTransports` method in the `Faction.Modules.Dotnet` namespace that returns a list of Command or Transport objects.
+* Modules must implement either a `GetCommands` or `GetTransports` method in the `Faction.Modules.Dotnet` namespace that returns a list of Command or Transport objects.

 ## Commands
 .NET commands inhiert from the "Command" object.
 When a command is executed, it leverages the 'Execute' method of its command object.
 The 'Execute' command is passed a `Dictionary<string, string>` of parameters for the command.
 Details are how to register parameters are covered later in this document.